naparuba/tanuki-www/content/pages/intro/getting-started/agent.md

 # Run the XXX Agent

 After XXX is installed, the agent must be run.
-The agent can either run in a server or client mode.
-Each datacenter must have at least one server, although 3 or 5 is recommended.
+At least one server must have a TS and/or KV role, although at least 3 is recommended.
 A single server deployment is _**highly**_ discouraged as data loss is inevitable in a failure scenario.
 [This guide](/docs/guides/bootstrapping.html) covers bootstrapping a new datacenter.
-All other agents run in client mode, which is a very lightweight process that registers services, runs health checks, and forwards queries to servers.
-The agent must be run for every node that will be part of the cluster.
+All other agents run health checks, and forwards queries to servers.

 ## Starting the Agent

 For simplicity, we'll run a single XXX agent in server mode right now:

 ```
-$ XXX agent -server -bootstrap-expect 1 -data-dir /tmp/XXX
-==> WARNING: BootstrapExpect Mode is specified as 1; this is the same as Bootstrap mode.
-==> WARNING: Bootstrap mode enabled!
-Do not enable unless necessary
-==> WARNING: It is highly recommended to set GOMAXPROCS higher than 1
-==> Starting XXX agent...
-==> Starting XXX agent RPC...
+$ /etc/init.d/XXX start

-==> XXX agent running!
+XXX state
-       Node name: 'Armons-MacBook-Air'
-      Datacenter: 'dc1'
-          Server: true (bootstrap: true)
-     Client Addr: 127.0.0.1 (HTTP: 8500, DNS: 8600, RPC: 8400)
-    Cluster Addr: 10.1.10.38 (LAN: 8301, WAN: 8302)

-==> Log data will now stream in as it occurs:

-[INFO] serf: EventMemberJoin: Armons-MacBook-Air.local 10.1.10.38
-[INFO] raft: Node at 10.1.10.38:8300 [Follower] entering Follower state
-[INFO] XXX: adding server for datacenter: dc1, addr: 10.1.10.38:8300
-[ERR] agent: failed to sync remote state: rpc error: No cluster leader
-[WARN] raft: Heartbeat timeout reached, starting election
-[INFO] raft: Node at 10.1.10.38:8300 [Candidate] entering Candidate state
-[INFO] raft: Election won.
-Tally: 1
-[INFO] raft: Node at 10.1.10.38:8300 [Leader] entering Leader state
-[INFO] XXX: cluster leadership acquired
-[INFO] XXX: New leader elected: Armons-MacBook-Air
-[INFO] XXX: member 'Armons-MacBook-Air' joined, marking health alive
+YYYYYYYYYYYYYYYYYYYYYYYYYYYY
 ```

 As you can see, the XXX agent has started and has output some log